Zulip’s security strategy covers all aspects of our product and business. Making sure your information stays protected is our highest priority.

 - By default, users can maintain their own names and email addresses, but Zulip also supports restricting changes and synchronizing these data from another database (such as LDAP/Active Directory).

 - Zulip provides many options for managing who can join the organization, supporting everything from open to the public (e.g. for open source projects), to requiring an invitation to join, to having an email from a list of domains, to being a member of a specific organization in LDAP/Active Directory.

-- Zulip also supports customizing whether non-admins can create streams, add custom emoji, add integrations and bots, edit or delete messages, and more.
+- Zulip also supports customizing whether non-admins can create streams, invite to streams, add custom emoji, add integrations and bots, edit or delete messages, and more.